 If you’re still not convinced of Guadalajara’s offer – there’s an alternative for you: the city’s creepy cabinet.

-Should you not like any persons in this cabinet, there’s another option: a leftover from EL Dia de los Muertos – an exhibition of Catrinas.
+Should you not like any person in this cabinet, there’s another option: a leftover from EL Dia de los Muertos – an exhibition of Catrinas.

 Guanajuato, 8th November